GwGibson/excel-to-egrades/README.md

 Before running the script, make sure that you have the following software installed on your machine:

 - Python 3.x
-- Required Python libraries: pandas, pyperclip
+- Required Python libraries: openpyxl, pandas, pyperclip

 ## How to Use